Arnold, Minnesota

-Arnold is a former census-designated place (CDP), which was located in Rice Lake, Saint Louis County, Minnesota, United States.
-The population was 2,960 at the 2010 census.
+Arnold is a former census-designated place (CDP), which was located in Rice Lake, St. Louis County, Minnesota, United States.
+The population was 2,960 as of the 2010 census, and was estimated at 3,071 in 2015.
 The census-designated place of Arnold was located entirely within the former Rice Lake Township, adjacent to the north side of the city of Duluth.
 Rice Lake Township was incorporated as the city of Rice Lake on October 22, 2015, thus rendering the census-designated place of Arnold to no longer exist.

 The name "Arnold", as a place of residence, had been seldom used in the present day by the younger generations.
 Since about 1970, those who reside in this area had identified themselves as residents of Rice Lake or Duluth.
 The CDP name "Arnold" was used only for statistical purposes for the U.S. decennial census count of population.

 Geography

-According to the United States Census Bureau, the former CDP of Arnold had a total area of 11.6 sqmi; 11.6 sqmi was land and 0.1 sqmi, or 0.60%, was water.
+According to the United States Census Bureau, the former CDP had an area of 11.613 sqmi, of which 11.564 sqmi is land and 0.049 sqmi (0.42%) is water.

 Demographics

+As of the 2015 American Community Survey, there were 1,266 estimated households in Arnold with an average of 2.42 persons per household.
+The CDP has a median household income of $68,458.
+Approximately 7.9% of the CDP's population lives at or below the poverty line.
+Arnold has an estimated 70.6% employment rate, with 19.2% of the population holding a bachelor's degree or higher and 95.7% holding a high school diploma.
+There were 1,384 housing units at an average density of 119.68 /sqmi.

+The median age in the CDP was 44.0 years.

+Arnold, Minnesota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.